The freshest, easiest chicken katsu recipe about. It’s a winner.

 8 Skinless, Boneless Chicken Thighs - £1.49

 Soy Sauce - £1.00

 Garlic - £0.32

 Total Cost - £9.73 - This covers absolutely everything.
 All we assume you have in your kitchen beforehand is SALT, PEPPER AND OLIVE OIL.

-Start with your rice.
-Rinse it, and then boil it in 2 times the amount of water.
+Rinse your rice and boil it in 2 times the amount of water.

-Add 2 tablespoons of soy sauce, and a tablespoon of runny honey.
-Mix together, and then allow to bubble down and thicken.
+Add 2 tablespoons of soy sauce and a tablespoon of runny honey.
+Mix together and allow to bubble down and thicken.

 Chicken time.
 Take your chicken thighs.
-Dip them in flour, then coat them in egg, and then roll them in breadcrumbs.
+Dip them in flour, coat them in egg and then roll them in breadcrumbs.

 Heat some oil in a frying pan and add the chicken thighs.
-Cook for 4-5 minutes each side, and then remove from heat once the chicken is cooked through and the breadcrumbs are golden brown.
+Cook for 4-5 minutes each side.
+Remove from the heat once the chicken is cooked through and the breadcrumbs are golden brown.